letmebefree/zonetradingmanual/zone-filter-parameters.md

 **Trading Bias**

 The trading bias is used to filter out zones which are counter the trend for an associated time frame.
-The timeframe and direction may be set manually or calculated by the Expert Advisor according to the selected parameter value.
+The time frame and direction may be set manually or calculated by the Expert Adviser according to the selected parameter value.

 Up to four different biases can be applied.
 For example, if the bias for the H1 time frame should be up when the trend on the D1, W1 and MN1 time frames are also up, or down when the trend on the D1, W1 and MN1 time frames are also down, each of three different bias settings can be applied using values of BIAS\_D1\_TREND, BIAS\_W1\_TREND and BIAS\_MN1\_TREND respectively.
 In this scenario, if any of the trends in these three higher time frames are different from the others, there will be no active zones on the H1 chart.